AlttiRi/vue-file-input/README.md

 # vue-file-input

 Vue.js file input with Drag and Drop support.

 Mostly for personal use.

-### Install from GitHub

 ### Demo